Checking Linux file permissions with ls

 r-x) shows the permissions for the final category, “other.”
 In this example, “other” does not have write permission for the directory, which is indicated by the dash (-).

-Notice that the specific order to the permissions in a triplet: read, write, execute.
+Notice the specific order to the permissions in a triplet: read, write, execute.
 A dash in place of a letter for a permission means that category doesn’t have that permission.

 - The first character in the directory list refers to the file type.